Stir-Fry Chicken with Braising Greens

 - 1 teaspoon cornstarch mixed with 2 tablespoons water

-- 1/2 teaspoon sugar
+- ½ teaspoon sugar

-- 2 tablespoons chicken broth
+- 2 tbsp chicken broth

 - 2 teaspoons soy sauce

-- 1 teaspoon wine or vermouth
+- 1 teaspoon wine

 - 1 teaspoon sugar

-- 1/2 teaspoon freshly ground black pepper
+- ½ teaspoon freshly ground black pepper

 - 6 green onions, white part minced and greens cut into 2-inch pieces

-- 2 shallots, peeled, halved and sliced thinly
+- 2 shallots, peeled, halved, and sliced thinly

-- 2 cloves garlic, peeled and minced and mashed with 1/4 teaspoon salt
+- 2 cloves garlic, peeled and minced and mashed with ¼ teaspoon salt

-- several handfuls braising greens
+- several handfuls of braising greens

-Mix marinade in a medium glass or ceramic bowl, add chicken slices, and allow to sit at room temperature for 45 minutes – 1 hour.
+Mix marinade in a medium glass or ceramic bowl, add chicken slices, and allow to sit at room temperature for 45–60 minutes.

-- Heat wok over high heat and add a tablespoon or so of your high temperature cooking oil.
+Mix stir-fry sauce ingredients in small glass measuring cup or bowl, set aside.
+Heat wok over high heat and add a tablespoon or so of high temperature cooking oil.
 Add chicken and spread out so that each piece is touching part of the hot wok.
-Leave chicken alone to cook for a couple minutes before you start moving things around (aka “stir frying”).
-Toss the chicken around until it is cooked to your liking, approximately 5 minutes.
+Leave chicken alone to cook for a couple minutes before you start moving things around.
+Stir-fry the chicken until it is cooked to your liking, about 5 minutes.
 Remove from wok and set aside on a plate.